 Automate the flow of messages between your ERP and EDI solution, enabling you to redeploy valuable resource into more strategic areas of the business, whilst removing erroneous data caused by human error.

 Underpin your message automation with stringent business rules and advanced error checking to improve message accuracy and ensure you never miss a trading deadline.

-There are generally three different types of integration:
+There are typically three main types of EDI integration:

 - Direct integration